purgatoryforcookies/stackZ/README.md

 -   wsl.exe
 -   You can try any terminal you want, the support might be limited to running loose terminals only though

-`just type some command` changes the command to be executed once terminal is started.
+`just type some command` changes the command to be executed.
 Can also be a squence or point to a file.
-Commands inside a running terminal are ignored.
+Commands inside a running terminal are ignored by stackZ and are run in the session.

 When you stop a terminal, it stops with SIGHUP (on Linux and Mac).
-You can also exit terminal process with typing CTRL+C in most cases.
+You can also exit terminal process with typing CTRL+C in most cases, or by typing `exit`

 Any commands typed inside a running terminal session are ignored by the terminals settings.
 For e.g. cwd changes do not get picked up.